AEM7130/class-repo/README.md

 **Theory**: trees, bagging and boosting, neural networks

 [Friedman, Jerome, Trevor Hastie, and Robert Tibshirani (2001) The elements of statistical learning, Vol. 1: Springer series in statistics New York.
 Chapters 8, 9, 10, and 15.](https://web.stanford.edu/~hastie/ElemStatLearn/)

+Athey, Susan, and Guido Imbens (2016) "Recursive partitioning for heterogeneous causal effects."
+Proceedings of the National Academy of Sciences 113, no. 27, pp. 7353-7360.

+**Applications**: causal trees for heterogeneous treatment effects

+Prest, Brian (2020) "Peaking interest: How awareness drives the effectiveness of time-of-use electricity pricing."
+Journal of the Association of Environmental and Resource Economists 7, no. 1, pp. 103-143.

 ### April 22: Cloud computing